Gumbel Counterfactual Generation From Language Models: Language models as structural equation models

-Interventions correspond to the second level of Pearl's hierarchy.
-They allow us to manipulate the causal generation structure and thus generate \emph{new} outcomes from a precisely modified SEM.
-Interventions, however, do not manipulate individual outcomes---they only allow us to sample (unrelated) new observations.
-The third level of the causal hierarchy concerns itself with \emph{retrospective} modifications of the SEM, defining precisely what it means to investigate what would have happened at the time of sampling \emph{had} the SEM been different, i.e., had an intervention been performed.
-This is formalized with counterfactual distributions. \begin{definition}[Counterfactual Distribution] Given an SEM $\sem=\semTuple$ and an outcome $\enVarsObs$, the \defn{counterfactual} distribution under the intervention $\intervention = \intersPair$ is the distribution defined by the intervened-on SEM $\interSem$ whose exogenous variables follow the posterior distribution $\prob\left(\exgVars \mid \enVars = \enVarsObs\right)$. \end{definition} SEMs can be represented as causal graphical models, where the edges signify not just conditional dependencies but also causal influences.
-Consider the (simplified) causal graphical model in \cref{fig:lm-sem}, which illustrates an abstraction of the process of next-symbol generation.
-In this model, the next symbol $\word_t$, represented by the RV $\wordRV_t$, is sampled based on the preceding string $\strlt$, represented by the RV $\rvWords_{<t}$.
-The edges indicate the (complex) causal relationships that generate $\word_t$.
-Specifically, the edge between $\rvWords_{<t}$ and $\Pi_t$---representing the deterministic computations of a language encoder---reflects the causal role of the language encoder.
-Together, the string representation and sampling noise determine the next symbol $\word_t$.\footnote{This is made more precise in \cref{sec:lms-gsems}.} Interventions on this model correspond to modifying the relationship between $\rvWords_{<t}$ and $\Pi_t$ by altering the language encoder that implements this transformation.
+An ASEM can also be viewed as a directed graph over vertices $\exgVars \cup \enVars$ with a directed edge from every $\generalRV \in \parentsFun{\enVar_n} \cup \set{\exgVar_n}$ to $\enVar_n$.
+In it, the exogenous variables always appear without parents.
+This presentation allows one to visualize ASEMs compactly and, also, reason better about their properties \citep{10.5555/1642718}.\footnote{The representations are, however, not equivalent.
+SEMs are strictly more expressive and required for counterfactual analysis; graphical causal models cannot answer counterfactual questions because they do not encode the functional relationships necessary to simulate alternative scenarios \citep[][Tab.
+1.1]{10.5555/3202377}.} For example, interventions are particularly convenient to think of as modifications of the directed graph---this indicatively changes the causal model represented by the graph.
+Analogously, in the context of ASEMs, interventions modify the structural equations $\assignsSet$. \begin{definition}[Intervention] Let $\sem = \semTuple$ be an ASEM.
+An \defn{intervention} $\interventionFun{n}$ replaces the equation $\enVar_n = \structAssignFun{n}{\parentsFun{\enVar_n}, \exgVar_n}$ in $\assignsSet$ with $\enVar_n = \intStructAssignFun{n}{\intParentsFun{\enVar_n}, \intv{\exgVar}_n}$, where $\intParentsFun{\enVar_n} \subseteq \{\enVar \in \enVars \mid \enVar \prec \enVar_n\}$. \end{definition} Interventions represent manipulations of the causal system on the second level of Pearl's hierarchy.
+Rather than simply inferring correlations in the data, they allow us to manipulate the generation process and generate outcomes from a modified ASEM.
+Interventions, however, do not reason about individual outcomes---they only allow us to sample unrelated new observations.
+The third level of the causal hierarchy concerns itself with \emph{retrospective} modifications of the ASEM, investigating what would have happened at the time of sampling \emph{had} the ASEM been different, i.e., had an intervention been performed.
+This is formalized with counterfactual distributions. \begin{definition}[Counterfactual Distribution] Given an ASEM $\sem=\semTuple$ and an instantiation $\enVarsObs$ of the endogenous variables, the \defn{counterfactual} distribution under the intervention $\interventionFun{n}$ is the distribution over $\enVars$ defined by the intervened-upon ASEM whose exogenous variables follow the posterior distribution $\prob\left(\exgVars \mid \enVars = \enVarsObs\right)$. \end{definition} Note that the exogenous variables in the intervened-upon ASEM need not be mutually independent.